 Fluvoxamine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: drowsinessdifficulty concentrating, memory problems, or confusiondry mouthheadachenauseavomitingdiarrheastomach painconstipationindigestiongaschange in tastedecreased appetiteweight lossnervousnessweaknessunsteadinesschanges in sex drive or ability

 Some side effects can be serious.
-If you experience any of the following symptoms, or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: chest painproblems with coordinationdizzinesshallucination (seeing things or hearing voices that do not exist)fever, sweating, confusion, fast or irregular heartbeat, and severe muscle stiffnesspain, burning, numbness, or tingling in the hands or feetshaking of a part of the body that you cannot controlrashhivesslowed or difficult breathingseizuresloss of consciousnessunusual bleeding or bruisingbloody nosevomiting blood or a material that looks like coffee groundsred blood in stool or black and tarry stools
+If you experience any of the following symptoms, or those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS sections, call your doctor immediately or get emergency medical treatment: chest painproblems with coordinationdizzinesshallucination (seeing things or hearing voices that do not exist)fever, sweating, confusion, fast or irregular heartbeat, and severe muscle stiffnesspain, burning, numbness, or tingling in the hands or feetshaking of a part of the body that you cannot controlrashhivesslowed or difficult breathingseizuresloss of consciousnessunusual bleeding or bruisingbloody nosevomiting blood or a material that looks like coffee groundsred blood in stool or black and tarry stools

 Fluvoxamine may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.